Sugar and cancer: does sugar consumption affect the formation of cancer cells in the body?

 What is the way forward?

-But what if cancer cells could selectively starve themselves of glucose?
-This is a growing research focus for oncologists worldwide.
+Eliminating sugar from your diet won't help you because you'll deprive other cells of a valuable energy source.
+But what if cancer cells could be selectively starved of glucose?
+This is a growing focus of research for oncologists worldwide.

 In 2015, research published in the journal Nature Communications found an overproduction of a particular protein, PARP14.
 It allows cancer cells to accelerate their growth by consuming glucose.
 Reducing the levels of this protein in cells starves and kills them.